 As a tailor, respect for human work has always been particularly important to me, which is why I have my jackets made in Poland and Germany.
 I create individual orders, custom-made products and small series myself in my studio in Hückelhoven (North Rhine-Westphalia).

 What I have to say about the production in Poland is that there are only a few sewing shops in Germany and the profession of tailor and seamstress has almost died out, whereas these professions still have a future in Poland.
 There are generally no differences in price or quality.

-As far as the production location is concerned, however, you have to be flexible.
-Depending on which policy the individual countries have for or against the sewing shops, I could also imagine production in France, Spain or Portugal, for example.
+When it comes to the production location, however, you have to be flexible.
+Depending on what policies the individual countries have for or against sewing, I could also imagine production in France, Spain or Portugal, for example.

-I am currently working with a sewing shop in Königsberg / Bavaria and one in Bienkowice / Poland.
+I am currently working with a sewing shop in Königsberg/ Bavaria and until 2021 with one in Bienkowice/ Poland.

 Our suppliers for waxed cotton are British Millerain from Rochester / England and Halley Stevensons from Dundee / Scotland.
 These two weaving mills are the market leaders in this segment and are traditional companies with over 150 years of experience.
 Since the two complement each other well, I order from one or the other depending on the color and taste.